aditya-suripeddi/dockerfile-best-practices/README.md

-This repository walks you through writing a better Dockerfile for a maven java project by applying best practices and concepts discussed in [dockerfile-best-practices](https://www.youtube.com/watch?v=JofsaZ3H1qM&t=391s)
+The aim of the repository is to understand some of the best practices for writing a Dockerfile for a java maven project hands on as discussed in [dockerfile-best-practices](https://www.youtube.com/watch?v=JofsaZ3H1qM&t=391s)

 A better Dockerfile is written as you go from master branch to [1-order-matters-for-caching](https://github.com/aditya-suripeddi/dockerfile-best-practices/tree/1-order-matters-for-caching) till you reach [11-multi-stage-builds-to-remove-build-deps](https://github.com/aditya-suripeddi/dockerfile-best-practices/tree/11-multi-stage-builds-to-remove-build-deps)

+The idea of using git branches for presenting the outcome of each applied best practice is taken from [Github-dockerfile-best-practices-nodejs](https://github.com/juan131/dockerfile-best-practices)

-The master branch also has a python flask rest app, to show how to write Dockerfile for a python project
+The master branch also has a python flask rest app to practice writing Dockerfile for a python project

 ## Following Dockerfile best practices will help in five areas: